 After over eight years of implementing the 2015 Delaware Wildlife Action Plan, the DNREC Division of Fish and Wildlife is nearing the end of a multi-year comprehensive review and revision of the plan to ensure the next iteration of the document remains up to date with the best available science and continues to serve the needs of Delaware’s wildlife.

 The draft plan is published as a set of web pages, rather than a large PDF document.
 The data behind the plan can be reviewed using a set of interactive, dynamic data tables.
-The division is interested in the functionality of the plan in this format.

 The federal State Wildlife Grants (SWG) program assists state fish and wildlife agencies with conservation of wildlife species of greatest conservation need and the habitats they rely on.